PaulKeeble/DrillMaster/README.md

-SquadXML
+DrillMaster
 ========

 This is a web program that can produce XML squad files and the picture links for Arma 2 and Arma 3 games while allowing the simple changing of ranks of players by an admin.
 It makes the creation of individual squad XML files much easier than by hand.

-To build the project you need play 2.0.4 installed, SBT 0.11.3 and java 6 or up.
+To build the project you need play 2.10 installed, SBT 0.11.3 and java 6 or up.

 Running a building can be done using `play dist`.